Devil505/solus-3rd-party-repo/README.md

 # solus-3rd-party-repo

 This is my Solus 3rd-party repo source.

+*These packages are not official so not reviewed or supported by the Solus team.*

 <u>Packages availables:</u>

-Download them and install them with sudo eopkg it package-X.X.X-X-X-x6_64.eopkg
+Download them and install them with sudo eopkg it package-X.X.X-X-X-x86_64.eopkg

 - duckietv